 Egg hatching during the cold season.
 The experiment consisted in immersing eggs under natural conditions during the winter, to assess the hatching dynamics.
-Every week from June throughout September 2013, 19 paddles with a known number of eggs (a total of approximately 1000 eggs per week) were immersed in 50-ml plastic Falcon tubes 12 cm high and 3 cm diameter, containing 40 ml of tap water that had been previously conditioned at ambient temperature.
+Every week from June throughout September 2013, 19 paddles with a known number of eggs (a total of approximately 1000 eggs per week) were immersed in 50-ml plastic Falcon tubes 12 cm high and 3 cm diameter, containing 40 ml of tap water that had been conditioned for two weeks at ambient temperature in an open plastic bucket, to allow organic matter collection and bacteria colonization.
+After this period the water was placed in falcon tubes for immersing eggs.